 Armed with a few concealed daggers, Aelis tries not to let Bryant’s smiles or the stories she hears of failed rebellions distract her from her escape plan.
 Five years later, her chance for freedom finally comes, but taking it might cost Bryant his life and plunge the land into war.

-The Heather and the Falcon is set in Ves’endlera, specifically north-eastern Arel, six generations before the events of The Chronicles of Endan.
+The Heather and the Falcon is set in Ves’endlera, specifically north-eastern Arel, six generations before the events of The Heart of Endan series.
 This manuscript is complete at 70,500 words and I am currently seeking agent representation (contact me if interested)